 If you are unsure who your nearest district or borough council is visit the government website.

-You can Join a library to use free computers and access groups and other services.
+You can join a library to use free computers and access groups and other services.

-The Kent Community Directory contains information about activities, services and groups to help all Kent residents live healthy, active and fulfilling lives.
+Our community directory contains information about activities, services and groups to help all Kent residents live healthy, active and fulfilling lives.

 - If you have a Ukrainian driving licence, you can exchange it for a UK licence for a small fee, as Ukraine has an exchange agreement with the UK.
 Find out how to exchange a foreign driving licence on GOV.UK.